 The IRS will also want to know your starting odometer reading, your commuting miles and your personal, non-commuting miles.
 If you're a W2 employee, there are scenarios where you can still write off business miles.
 You can learn more about that in this article about mileage reimbursements.

-However, you can deduct interest paid on a car loan, as well as parking fees and tolls for business trips.
-You can't deduct parking ticket fines or the cost of parking your car at your place of work.
+However, restrictions to the standard mileage rate deduction do apply.
+You must use the standard mileage rate the first year you use a car for business.
+If you fail to do so, you are stuck using the actual expense method for the lifespan of your vehicle.
+You can also deduct interest paid on a car loan, parking fees, and tolls for business trips, but you can't deduct parking ticket fines or the cost of parking your car at your designated place of work.